Alfredo3232/engineering-journal/Other Technologies/Git & Github/Git&Github.md

 ![image](./images/15.png "image_tooltip")

-* Git Blobs (binary large object)  are the object type git uses to store the contents of files, blobs don't event include the file names of eachfile or any other data, just the content inside the file
+* Git Blobs (binary large object)  are the object type git uses to store the contents of files, blobs don't event include the file names of each file or any other data, just the content inside the file
 * Trees are a git objects used to store the contents of a directory, each tree contains pointers that can refer to blobs and to other trees

 ![image](./images/16.png "image_tooltip")